New Scottish poll shows why it’s time to ditch Holyrood’s voting system

 Next year marks 25 years since the establishment of the devolved Scottish Parliament.
 In that time we’ve had six first ministers, six elections and a seismic shift in voting patterns best illustrated by the once dominant Labour now in third place and a pro-independence majority at Holyrood.

-With a quarter of a century of devolution fast approaching, the time for a review of Scotland’s democratic apparatus is surely needed.
+With a quarter of a century of devolution fast approaching, a full review of Scotland’s democratic apparatus is surely needed.
 Democracy is a process not an event; likewise our democratic institutions need to evolve and keep up with democratic best practice.

 1. Better Proportional Representation